Julian52575/My-sokoban/README.md

 **#** are walls

 I included a few levels inside the well named *levels*  folder, so try them !
 You can even create your own level as long as it only contains ' ', '#', 'X', 'O', 'P' and there is as much 'X' and 'O'
+If you ever get stuck, use CTRL + C to exit the game

 There is also the  *bonus*  folder with it own  *Makefile*  to compile a ~~buggy~~ **graphic** version of the game !
 It main purpose was to try to create a scrolling effect between differents screens.
 Please don't jugde it too hardly :)